matthewglover/promise-example/README.md

 - Promise.then - sync handler errors should propagate

 - Promise.all - resolves takes an array of Promises and returns a Promise resolving to the results of all Promises

+- Promise.race - takes iterable of Promises and resolves to value of first promise to resolve